git-lfs/git-lfs/docs/api.md

 * 204 - The user is able to PUT the object to the same URL.
 * 403 - The user has **read**, but not **write** access.
 * 404 - The repository does not exist for the user.
+* 405 - OPTIONS not supported, use a GET request with a `application/vnd.git-media+json`
+Accept header.

 ## PUT objects/{oid}